 GUARDIAN'S ALLOWANCE: Eligibility provides money for taking care of a child whose parents are no longer living.
 Check current special Guardianship Allowance rates and how to claim.

 WAR WIDOW(ER) PENSION: The War Widow's or Widower's Pension gets paid at several different rates.
 That means your age and your family or household circumstances determine how much you can get.

 WPA: The Widowed Parent's Allowance helps widowed parents under State Pension age.
 Find out how much you can get if you meet the widows parent allowance eligibility criteria.

-Death and Bereavement Benefits Advice Overview
+Death and Bereavement Benefits Advice and Guidance Overview